This easter we were on London, it was a great experience and I want to share with you some travel tips:

 This travelcard also allows you to use the city bus on this zones (only showing the card to the driver).
 A great tip is to get the bus line 11, you will get a sightseeing arround the touristic zones by the price of a Day Travelcard.

 One funny thing that you can do is to hire a bicycle on one of the many points along the city.
 You can do it with your credit card.
 First you must pay 1£ for the access to the cycle hire for 24 hours.
-Then, you get a cycle by obtaining a printed release code from the machine slot sites.
+Then, you get a cycle by obtaining a printed release code.
 This code is composed of “1”, “2” and “3” digits that you must type on the cycle dock to release it.

 When you dock the cycle again the system charges you card with an amount depending of the time that you used the cycle.
 One hour costs 1£ and the prices lower as you use it more hours.
 By only 2£ you can get a cycle by one hour.

 There is nothing worse than sending a client off on an amazing holiday only to have them call you about lost luggage or worse that are stuck at an airport.
 It’s an unfortunate mishap that you can’t control but you can advise travellers to take precautions.
 What is travel insurance?, it is an insurance that is intended to cover medical expenses, trip cancellation, lost luggage, flight accident and other losses incurred while traveling.